GlitchDetected/NotificationBot/web/public/legal/terms.md

 ## Terms of Service
-**last modified 6/26/25 (MM/DD/YYYY)**
+**last modified 10/5/25 (MM/DD/YYYY)**
 ___

-These Terms of Service apply to the website "notificationbot.xyz," all its associated subdomains, and our Discord bot application(s) with the user ID(s) "1125449347451068437".
+These Terms of Service apply to the website "notificationbot.top," all its associated subdomains, and our Discord bot application(s) with the user ID(s) "1366507117044957276".
-"we", "us", and "our" refer to the online service NOTIFICATIONBOT.
+"we", "us", and "our" refer to the online service notificationbot.

 ## General
 This page contains the Terms of Service ("Agreement," "Terms of Use") that all users must adhere to.
 We are required to clearly define the applicable rights and limitations.
-By using our service, you …
+By using our service, you…
 * (1.) … accept these Terms of Service.
 * (2.) … accept our Privacy Policy.
 * (3.) … automatically enter into a contract between you (the "Consumer," "User"), us, and these Terms of Service.
-* (4.) … confirm that you have reached the digital age of majority in your notificationboty or have the consent of your legal guardian.
+* (4.) … confirm that you have reached the digital age of majority in your notificationbot or have the consent of your legal guardian.
 <br /><br />
 If you do not agree to these Terms of Service or the Privacy Policy, you agree not to use this service in any way.
 If you use a translator and there is any discrepancy, the English and original versions shall prevail.